Ting-DS/ML-Spark-AWS/README.md

 In this project, we will utilize relevant services on the AWS platform.
-We'll begin by loading the entire 12GB dataset (around **27,000,000 records with 18 fields**) from **AWS S3**.
-Subsequently, we will employ cloud services such as **AWS EMR** and AWS EC2 to deploy ETL and ML pipelines, utilizing Spark for data analysis.
+We'll begin by loading the entire 12GB dataset (around **27,000,000 records with 18 fields**) from [AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html).
+Subsequently, we will employ cloud services such as [Amazon Elastic MapReduce (Amazon EMR) ](https://www.amazonaws.cn/en/elasticmapreduce/) and [AWS EC2](https://aws.amazon.com/pm/ec2/?trk=36c6da98-7b20-48fa-8225-4784bced9843&sc_channel=ps&ef_id=EAIaIQobChMIqb-QroD3gQMV9y6zAB1ZyAzkEAAYASAAEgLbt_D_BwE:G:s&s_kwcid=AL!4422!3!467723097970!e!!g!!aws%20ec2!11198711716!118263955828) to deploy ETL and ML pipelines, utilizing Spark for data analysis.
 This approach will significantly improve data processing efficiency and scalability, enabling us to better predict user churn risk and take corresponding measures to retain them.

 ## Data Source

-To access full fataset in AWS S3: "s3n://udacity-dsnd/sparkify/sparkify_event_data.json"
+To access full 12GB fataset in AWS S3: "s3n://udacity-dsnd/sparkify/sparkify_event_data.json"

 The full dataset contains 26,259,199 records and 18 columns.

 Description:
  - **Artist**: Composer or artist of the song.
  - **Auth**: Login status of the user.
  - **firstName**: First name of the user.
  - **gender**: Gender of the user.
  - **ItemInSession**: Operation sequence number of this session, ordered from small to large based on time.
  - **lastName**: Surname or last name of the user.
  - **length**: Length of the song in seconds.
  - **Level**: Indicates whether the user is a paid user.
  - **location**: User's location.
  - **method**: HTTP method used to access web pages (e.g., PUT or GET).
  - **page**: Type of page or action being performed.
  - **registration**: Timestamp representing the user's registration point in time.
  - **sessionId**: Session ID used to identify a single login session.
  - **song**: Name of the song being played or interacted with.
  - **status**: HTTP page return code (e.g., 200, 307, 404).
  - **ts**: Timestamp of the log entry.
  - **UserAgent**: Information about the client's browser or user agent.
  - **UserId**: Unique identifier for the user.

 ## Libraries & Applications
 ### 1. Local machine using Python 3.7 or above: